mattermost/docs/source/administration/upgrade.md

 ## Upgrade Team Edition to 3.1.x and later

+**Important Note:** Security-related changes were made in 3.8 that require you to verify a couple of settings in the System Console before upgrading from version 3.7.x and earlier to any version greater than 3.8.0.

+**To prepare your system when upgrading from 3.7.x and earlier**:

+  1. In the System Console, go to **General > Settings** and make sure that the **Site URL** field has a valid value.
+It must not be empty.
+  2. In the System Console, go to **General > Logging** and make sure that the **File Log Directory** Field is either empty or has a directory path only.
+It must not have a filename as part of the path.

+**To upgrade your system**:

-1. Download the **appropriate next upgrade** of your Team Edition server and note any compatibility procedures
+1. Download the **appropriate next upgrade** of your Team Edition server and note any compatibility procedures:
       1. Run `platform -version` to check the current version of your Mattermost server
       2. Determine the appropriate next upgrade for your server:
-          - Mattermost `v3.0.x` and later can upgrade directly to the [latest release of Mattermost](https://about.mattermost.com/download/).
+          - Mattermost `v3.0.x` and later can upgrade directly to the [latest release of Mattermost](https://about.mattermost.com/download/), but see the previous note about upgrading from 3.7.x and earlier.
               - Note: If public links are enabled, upgrading from `v3.3.x` and earlier to `v3.4.x` and later will invalidate existing public links due to a security upgrade allowing admins to invalidate links by resetting a public link salt from the System Console.
               - Note: RHEL6 and Ubuntu installations must verify the line `limit nofile 50000 50000` is included in `/etc/init/mattermost.conf` file.
 See the [installation guide](https://docs.mattermost.com/guides/administrator.html#install-guides) for your operating system for more details.
               - Note: RHEL7 and Debian installations must verify the line `LimitNOFILE=49152` is included in the `/etc/systemd/system/mattermost.service` file.
 See the [installation guide](https://docs.mattermost.com/guides/administrator.html#install-guides) for your operating system for more details.